Cortes Island Canada

 It is important to note that weather conditions and festival dates may vary from year to year, so it is recommended to check the official websites or local sources for the most up-to-date information before planning a visit to Cortes Island.

-Where are some good places to paddle kayaks or row boats on Cortez Island?
+Where are some good places to paddle kayaks or row boats on Cortes Island?

 Cortes Island is a great destination for kayaking and row boating enthusiasts.
 Here are some of the best places to paddle kayaks or row boats on Cortes Island:

-2. Mansons Landing Provincial Park: Mansons Landing Provincial Park is a great spot for kayaking and row boating.
+Mansons Landing Provincial Park: Mansons Landing Provincial Park is a great spot for kayaking and row boating.
 Guided kayak tours launch from here, and it is also a recommended launch site for circumnavigating Cortes Island23.
+Hollyhock was founded near here in 1982 by Rex Weyler, Siobhan Robinsong and Lee Robinsong who met at Greenpeace.
+While beach walking on Cortes Island, they saw the abandoned hand-crafted buildings of the former Cold Mountain Institute which is now the retreat for Hollyhock.
+Hollyhock also offers programs at various locations in Vancouver throughout the year.

-4. Hollyhock Beach: Hollyhock Beach is another location where small crafts including kayaks and rowboats can be launched6.
+Hollyhock Beach: Hollyhock Beach is another location where small crafts including kayaks and rowboats can be launched6.
+New Hot tubs and saunas were added in 2025.

 Cortez Bay